Pherakki/AllStarRumbleModelTool/README.md

 - Vertex tangents and binormals may be the wrong way around, needs confirmation.

 ## Acknowledgements
-Thanks to [WarGrey-Sama](https://www.deviantart.com/wargrey-sama) for requesting that these tools be built, assistance with the texture format, as well as sharing tools and expertise.
-Exports with fixes to models and textures that export with issues are available on his [DeviantArt profile](https://www.deviantart.com/wargrey-sama).
+Thanks to [alicebitland](https://www.deviantart.com/alicebitland) and [WarGrey-Sama](https://www.deviantart.com/wargrey-sama) for requesting that these tools be built, assistance with the texture format, as well as sharing tools and expertise.
+Exports with fixes to models and textures that export with issues are available on WarGrey-Sama's [DeviantArt profile](https://www.deviantart.com/wargrey-sama).

 Thanks to [SydMontague](https://github.com/SydMontague) for help fixing vertex weight issues in the COLLADA exporter!